Overview

 • Slide 4-6: Talk about the methodology.
 What did the author(s) do to answer their research goal?
 Discuss the methodology in at least 8 bullet points.

-On gameday, I will use a random number generator to pick 2 groups (1 odd and 1 even) to present in 5 to 8 minutes.
-All groups will be graded based on the criteria, but only 2 groups will present.
-This will be followed by an in-class discussion.
+On gameday, I will use a random number generator to pick 3 or 4 groups to present in 5 to 8 minutes.
+All groups will be graded based on the criteria, but only 3 groups will present.

 The presentation should be submitted on Canvas before class starts on the due date.
 Each group should have their own presentation, but needs to be submitted by every member of the group as a pdf.
 Also, each group member can assess the contribution value of the other members of the team on a scale from 0 (Bad) to 3 (Excellent).
 Fill out the appropriate Google Form in the section below called Team Sport to turn in your ratings of your group members.
 Your value will be determined by the average score of the other members in your group.

-Gameday speeches are worth a total of 21 points minor exceptions:
+Gameday speeches are worth a total of 24 points with minor exceptions:

-• The two groups that present will have the chance to get 0 to 3 bonus points based on presentation quality.
+• The 3 or 4 groups that present will have the chance to get 0 to 3 bonus points based on presentation quality.

 • If your group presents and you are not present in class, you will receive a 3 point penalty and not get the bonus points awarded to your group for the presentation.